kirubarajan/narrative_schemas/README.md

-# Unsupervised Learning of Narrative Schemas and Their Participants
+# Unsupervised Learning of Narrative Event Chains
-> Nathanael Chambers and Dan Jurafsky (2009)
+> Nathanael Chambers and Dan Jurafsky (2008)

-An implementation of (Chambers and Jurafsky, 2009), using updated libaries, classes and functions.
+An implementation of (Chambers and Jurafsky, 2008), using updated libaries, classes and functions.
+Written in Python.